dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 [!code-csharp[](routing/samples/3.x/RoutingSample/RouteTemplateStartup.cs?name=snippet)]

-The string `/hello/{name:alpha}` is a **route template**, and is used to configure how the endpoint is matched.
-In this case, the template matches with:
+The string `/hello/{name:alpha}` is a **route template**.
+It is used to configure how the endpoint is matched.
+In this case, the template matches:

 * A URL like `/hello/Ryan`
 * Any URL path that begins with `/hello/` followed by a sequence of alphabetic characters.  `:alpha` applies a route constraint that matches only alphabetic characters.
 [Route constraints](#route-constraint-reference) are explained later in this document.